brisa-build/brisa/CONTRIBUTING.md

 ### Enforcement

-Instances of unacceptable behavior may be reported by contacting the team at contact@brisa.build.com.
+Instances of unacceptable behavior may be reported by contacting the team at contact@brisa.build.
 All complaints will be reviewed and investigated with confidentiality.
 Maintainers not upholding the Code may face consequences.

 ### Attribution